brl2002/BunchCharadesCodingChallenge/README.md

 # Bunch Coding Challenge

 Welcome!
-Were excited you are interested in working for [Bunch](https://itunes.apple.com/us/app/bunch-group-video-chat-games/id1294869021?mt=8).
+We are excited you are interested in working for [Bunch](https://itunes.apple.com/us/app/bunch-group-video-chat-games/id1294869021?mt=8).

 ## Steps
 1. Fork this repo
-2. Clone your repo
+2. Clone your forked repo
 3. Work on any of the challenges below for **2 hours** or so.
 4. Push your changes to your repo and send the repo to **hiring@bunch.live** and we will review and get back to you!

 ## Rules
-1. Don't spend too long on it. **2 hours** or less but you can spread it out over time.
+1. You're free to spend as much time as you want on it but don't go too crazy.
+See what you can do in **2 hours** or less but you can spread it out over time.
 2. Commit often, preferably with emojis 😆
 3. Have fun with it.

 ## Challenges
-Feel free to do any or none of these.
+Feel free to choose **one**, both, or none of these and do your own thing.
 If you can complete them all in 2 hours - great - but no pressure.
 Pick the ones that show off what you are great at and do those!

 ### a) Houseparty Layout